Talks and publications

 For twelve years, think-cell had been a Windows-only software company and our codebase of approximately 700k lines of code had accumulated many unintentional platform dependencies.
 Six years ago, we decided to port our application to the Mac.
 This change has affected every part of our development process: the project organization, build system and the way we program in C++ today.
 The commonly used cross-platform libraries such as Qt and boost were good tools to build on, but by themselves were not enough.
 For many concepts, such as mutexes, semaphores or shared memory, they only offer a common interface to platform-specific objects with very different semantics and lifetimes.
 We wanted light-weight, platform-independent C++ abstractions with identical semantics for rendering, internationalization, file I/O, mouse event handling, RPC calls and error reporting.
 Developing these was challenging, firstly, because we had to define which semantics our application needed and, secondly, we had to implement them on each platform.
 This was not an easy process but I would argue it has improved the quality of our code very much.
 By now, we have moved on to the next challenge and have started to move some functionality to web applications.
 We wanted to reuse our existing code-base of course, and that meant writing web applications in expressive, type-safe C++.
 Definitely an advantage in our book!
 We have built our web applications using emscripten, but we generate type-safe C++ bindings from any TypeScript interface definition.
 In my talk, I will give you an overview of the C++ abstractions we have implemented, focusing on the cross-platform problem areas where common semantics were hard to define due to limitations of either one of the operating systems, and of course I will show you our tools that let us write web application in C++.

 Rvalue references have been with us since C++11.
-They have originally been introduced to make moving objects more efficient: the object an rvalue reference references is assumed to go out of scope soon and thus may have its resources scavenged without harm.
-The C++ standard library, for example std::cref or std::ranges, makes use of yet another aspect of rvalue references: since they go out of scope soon, it is assumed unsafe to hold on to them beyond the scope of the current function, while lvalue references are considered safe.
-We, too, found this assumption to be very useful for smart memory management, in particular in generic code.
+They have originally been introduced to make moving objects more efficient: the object that an rvalue reference references is assumed to go out of scope soon and thus may have its resources scavenged without harm.
+The C++ Standard Library, for example std::cref or std::ranges, makes use of yet another aspect of rvalue references: since they go out of scope soon, it is assumed unsafe to hold on to them beyond the scope of the current function, while lvalue references are considered safe.
+We, too, found this assumption to be very useful for smart memory management, particularly in generic code.

 Unfortunately, the C++ language itself violates this assumption.
 Rvalues bind to const&.
 This means that innocent-looking functions silently convert rvalues to lvalue references, hiding any lifetime limitation of the rvalues.
 Temporary lifetime extension is meant to make binding a temporary to a reference safe by extending the lifetime of the temporary.
 But this only works as long as the temporary is a prvalue, and already breaks with rvalue references, let alone spuriously generated lvalue ones.
 These problems are not merely theoretical.
 We have had hard-to-find memory corruption in our code because of these problems.
 In this talk, I will describe the problems in detail, present our library-only approach to mitigate the problems, and finally, make an impossible-to-ever-get-into-the-standard proposal of how to put things right.